 Adding an additional layer of fraud prevention validation rules will take you one step closer to acquiring your desired audience.

-Custom fraud validation rules rely on the native verification setup available with Protect360 – a set of predetermined benchmarks, based on our massive spread and experience in the mobile attribution market, with billions of data points collected over time.
+These conditions rely on the native verification setup available with Protect360 – a set of predetermined benchmarks, based on our massive spread and experience in the mobile attribution market, with billions of data points collected over time.

-Custom rules are meant to detect and block fraudulent installs based on more specific qualities and measurements to address specific edge cases using click to install time (CTIT), customer user ID, and app version.
+Custom rules are meant to detect and block fraudulent installs based on more specific qualities and measurements to address specific edge cases using click to install time (CTIT), customer user ID, SDK version, and app version.

 If country X, for example, is known to have a poor internet infrastructure, the expected CTIT rate for its users must be reconsidered in order to avoid possible false flagging of legitimate installs that took longer than usual to complete.
 If a specific app version is only available through a specific publisher or a specific demographic, you’d perhaps want to block its attribution from other sources.